 - Reviewing our facilities and practices at Toynbee Studios: all of our toilets are gender neutral; we encourage all employees to dress in a way which gives expression to their identity, but this may be an opportunity to discuss any concerns or arising questions about dressing for work.

 The Transition Care Plan will be an optional working document to support a trans person in our workplace.
 We understand that there is no way to account for the complexities of a person’s transition in one meeting and, as such, if they want, we can arrange follow-up meetings at agreed points to review this with them and make any necessary adjustments.
 This document is confidential and any arising actions will be taken in conversation with them.

 This policy is accompanied by:

 - A definitions document – kept separate from the policy to update as necessary

 - A guide for managers and other staff supporting trans staff

 - A frequently asked questions (FAQs) document – written from several different perspectives

-We welcome comments.
+We welcome comments and feedback on this policy.
 Please send them to email@example.com